 The maintenance of equipment is an important task in industrial production.
 If machine breakdowns can be found before they become stumbling blocks, the risk of interrupting production may be eliminated altogether.
 Traditionally, operators judge the state of machines relying on their intuition and experience, which is not so reliable.
 Another common method is to perform routine maintenance in strict accordance with the operations and maintenance manual.
 It requires a great quantity of manpower and material resources, and with low effectiveness.

 However, if you wait until there is something wrong with the machine, and then passively carry out maintenance and repairs, the losses caused may be even greater.
-Is it possible to monitor and evaluate the state of the machine more actively, timely and accurately?
-How can the maintenance task be carried properly?
+Is it possible to monitor and evaluate the state of the machine more actively, timely, and accurately?
+How can the maintenance task be carried out properly?
 This has always been the concern of people’s research.
-In this post, we’ll discuss how LoRaWAN can help optimize industrial predictive maintenance solution.
+In this post, we’ll discuss how LoRaWAN can help optimize industrial predictive maintenance solutions.

 Reactive maintenance: Fix the problem when it actually happens

 Reactive maintenance also referred to as corrective maintenance, or break-down maintenance, is a way of failure-based maintenance.
 This is the oldest definition of maintenance, which means that when a fault occurs, technicians rush to the scene for urgent repair and recovery.
 This kind of maintenance only happens after a sudden or even catastrophic failure.
 It is the most expensive maintenance method.

 Preventive maintenance, also known as scheduled maintenance, is time-based maintenance.
 According to the production plan and experience, it carries out shutdown inspection, teardown and replacement of parts at specified intervals to prevent damage, secondary destruction and production losses.
 Preventive maintenance applications are extremely common, especially in the industrial sector.